gvwilson/sdxjs/package-manager/index.md

 -   Inspired by [CTAN][ctan], most languages now have an online archive from which developers can download packages
     -   Package name
     -   Version(s)
-    -   List of dependencies, which may also have versions
+    -   List of dependencies, which may also specify versions or version ranges
+-   Downloading files requires some web programming skills that are out of scope for this book
--   Download and installing files uses the systems programming skills of <xref key="systems-programming"></xref>
+-   Installing files uses the systems programming skills of <xref key="systems-programming"></xref>
 -   But figuring out which packages to download can be very difficult
     -   What if A and B require different versions of C?
     -   Or requires different ranges of versions of C, but there is overlap?